If you’re thinking about a Bali-based education for your kids, here's the lowdown on your options for international schools in Bali.

 Grades: Preschool to Senior High School

-Montessori School Bali offers particular programs that nurture children’s development from six weeks to 15 years of age whereby students are guided on learning paths aligned with their stage of development and method.
-These programs are taught by teachers that are trained through the Association Montessori Internationale, integrating specific features into its curricula like health and wellbeing, life skills, creativity academics, global citizenship, positive relations, leadership, and experiential learning.
-The campus facility can accommodate up to 280 children and includes building designs inspired by traditional Balinese pavilions, allowing children to move freely while learning extends into nature.
+Montessori School Bali offers particular programs that nurture children’s development from six weeks to 12 years of age whereby students are guided on learning paths aligned with their stage of development and method.
+These programs are taught by Association Montessori Internationale- trained teachers, integrating specific features into its curricula like health and wellbeing, life skills, creativity academics, global citizenship, positive relations, leadership, and experiential learning.
+The campus facility accommodates up to 280 children and includes building designs inspired by traditional Balinese pavilions, allowing children to move freely while learning extends into nature.
 There are large covered verandahs providing ample space outside the classrooms for children to work while sheltered from sun and tropical rains.
-After-school activities for primary children include capoeira, Balinese dancing, choir, soccer and cricket, as well as violin.
+After-school activities include capoeira, Balinese dancing, choir, soccer, cricket and violin.
 Fees are age-dependent and begin from baby right through to adolescent programs.

-Grades: From birth (Infant/Toddler Program) through to age 15 (Adolescent Program)
+Grades: From birth (Infant/Toddler Programme) through to primary years (Primary Programme)

 Bali’s ProEducation School is a unique international school based in Umalas, offering individualised education, an extensive range of extra-curricular activities and on-site specialist support services for children aged five to nineteen.
 ProEducation School follows the British Curriculum and students receive international accreditation through EdExcel, Primary School Achievement test, IGCSE and A Levels.
 Additionally, ProEd can provide the internationally accredited ASDAN curriculum for those with additional learning needs, as well as The Duke of Edinburgh’s Youth Award, allowing for a tailored timetable building on a specific student’s strengths, whilst supporting individual needs.
 Facilities include a playground, an open onsite pool, an open-aired playing field, plus a canteen.
 Fees are grade-dependent.

-12. Sekolah Lentera Kasih (SLK) & Lollypop Preschool
+13. Sekolah Lentera Kasih & Lollypop Preschool – best Christian school

 Sekolah Lentera Kasih (SLK) and Lollypop Preschool are privately owned Christian schools that offer the National Indonesian Curriculum and the Cambridge Curriculum for Secondary, IGCSE and A-Level.
 Lollypop Preschool offers classes for toddlers, nursery, kindergarten, and preparatory age children, while SLK offers primary, secondary, and junior college-level curriculum.
 Facilities include a 25 m swimming pool, football playing field, playground and library.
-Fees are age-dependent and admissions are open for the 2020-2021 academic year.
+Fees are age-dependent.

-Curriculum: National Indonesian Curriculum and the Cambridge Curriculum
+Curriculum/Assessment: National Indonesian Curriculum and the Cambridge Assessment International Education